-The focus for the last few months has been the support of the tests of the CPR2A, the results of which are described in the WP5 section of this report.
+The focus in the last few months has been the support of the tests of the CPR2A column parallel readout chip, the results of which are described in the WP5 section of this report.
 However, it is helpful to review the results so far, with reference to the expected performance of the CPR2A.